 Some medicines must not be taken with simvastatin.
 These include:

 - gemfibrozil, used to treat high cholesterol levels

 - ciclosporin, used to suppress the immune system

-- other medicines to lower cholesterol levels, for example, other fibrates, nicotinic acid (also known as niacin)
+- other medicines used to lower cholesterol levels, such as other fibrates, niacin (also known as nicotinic acid)

-- warfarin, or other drugs used to prevent blood clots
+- warfarin and other medicines used to prevent blood clots

 - colchicine, used for gout